juancuencca/turma/README.md

 1. **Initialization**:
    - Load the specified tape file to initialize the tape.
    - Place the machine's head at the center of the tape.
-   - Set the initial state to the first state in the provided cards file.
+   - Set the initial state "A".

 2. **Execution**:
    - On each step, the machine: